mx2s/micron/README.md

 You should be able to build with `dotnet build` and run app via for example: `dotnet App/bin/Debug/netcoreapp2.2/App.dll`

 # Contribution:
 Thank you for considering contributing to this repo.
-Feel free to submit any improvements / issues / refactoring etc.
+Feel free to submit any improvements / issues / refactoring / documentation etc.